-Red River County Attorney Jack Herrington received word that the execution of Reginald Reeves, which had been set for July 21, 1999, has been stayed.
+Red River County Attorney Jack to properly review the record of prior Herrington received word that the execution of Reginald Reeves, which had been set for July 21, 1999, has been staved.

 Howell Cobb, U.S. District Judge for the Eastern District of Texas, entered an order on July 12, 1999.